FrancesCoronel/personal-website-v3/_posts/2013-08-03-potc-chest-riddle.md

 You finally find the cave and immediately encounter 3 chests along with many skeletal corpses surrounding the water around the chests.

-One chest is labeled “gold doubloons”, the other “silver doubloons”, and the last one “gold and silver doubloons”.
+One chest is labeled "gold doubloons", the other "silver doubloons", and the last one "gold and silver doubloons".

 As you head towards the gold doubloons chest, the phantom of Benito de Soto comes up to you with his sword and challenges you to his battle of